Skip to main content

 Even quantitative metrics like cost of turnover and time-to-hire are generally overlooked.
 There are just a few more dots to connect between people metrics and revenue.
 It's undoubtedly worth the effort, but there's enough friction that companies often can't be bothered.

 If companies are ignoring easy quantitative metrics, it's not surprising to see that they are doing even worse about tracking qualitative things like culture.
-Sometimes it feels like they don't even want to know—as if they don't actually have a culture problem if they never give employees a forum to vent.
+Sometimes it feels like they don't even want to know, as if they don't actually have a culture problem so long as they never give employees a forum to vent.

 REMOTE Score asks: "Is this environment designed for people to do their best work?"